 I’m reminded of the 18th century gentry, forming landscapes with their Claude-glasses (which included both frame and mirror); gallery frames separating art from mere reality; Alice’s looking-glass leading to a netherworld; Szarkowski’s binary of mirror and window (art that points to its maker vs. art that points to the world); video surveillance screens dividing subject from object; and Foucault’s notion of mirror as heterotopia (a space that exists and does not, that resides one place and refers to all places).

 A window also echoes the camera’s viewfinder, which itself stands in for the theatrical proscenium.
 Street photographers have long used the stage as a metaphor for their view.
-However, the view I’ve been exploring reveals less of the Shakespearean individualism implied by much of last century’s street photography, and more of the isolated, absurdist anti-drama of Beckett.
+However, the view I’ve been exploring seems to reveal less of the Shakespearean individualism implied by much of last century’s street photography, and more of the isolated, absurdist anti-drama of Beckett.
 It may also suggest a return to the Greek stage, where characters submit to fates and gods—the new gods reborn as technology and officious social institutions, both of which are so well manifested in the trains.

 The technology god also emerges in the hypnotic glow of tablets and phones, so present in these pictures they hardly need mentioning.
 If the printed page puts us two places at once, digital media puts us everyplace—a heterotopia in every pocket on every train.